damalis/full-stack-apache2-codeigniter-for-everyone-with-docker-compose/README.md

 ### phpMyAdmin

-could add/remove config.inc.php settings (such as Configuration Storage setup) with the various user defined settings in it:
+You can add your own custom config.inc.php settings (such as Configuration Storage setup) by creating a file named config.user.inc.php with the various user defined settings in it, and then linking it into the container using:

 ```
 ./phpmyadmin/config.user.inc.php